Program overview

 Program Overview

 The Electrical Engineering Technology diploma program is tailored to equip students with essential knowledge and practical skills for a career as a technologist in the electrical sector.
 This program encompasses a wide array of skill-based training in fundamental areas such as math, physical science, and electrical circuits.
-Students will also develop critical thinking, problem-solving, research, communication, and teamwork skills.
-The program emphasizes technical skills, including the selection, design, installation, testing, operation, maintenance, and troubleshooting of electrical and support systems.
+Students will develop critical thinking, problem-solving, research, communication, and teamwork skills, alongside technical abilities in selecting, designing, installing, testing, operating, maintaining, analyzing, troubleshooting, and sustaining electrical and support systems.

-Throughout the program, students engage in a blend of lectures, hands-on activities, and team projects, allowing them to apply their knowledge in real-world and simulated environments.
+Throughout the program, students will engage in a blend of lectures, hands-on activities, and individual or team projects, allowing them to apply their knowledge in real-world and simulated environments.

 Program Structure

 The Electrical Engineering Technology diploma program is designed to be completed within two years of full-time study.
-The program offers various options, including an optional co-op experience that allows students to gain practical work experience in the field.
+The program offers a variety of options, including an optional co-op experience that allows students to gain practical work experience in the field.
 Key features of the program structure include:

-- Advanced placement opportunities for students with a Certificate in Electrical and Electronics Engineering Technician or equivalent.
+• Advanced Placement: Students with a Certificate in Electrical and Electronics Engineering Technician or equivalent can enter directly into year two of the program.

 Featured Experiences

-- Capstone projects that allow students to apply their technical knowledge in comprehensive assignments.
+• Capstone Project: A senior technical project that enables students to demonstrate their technical knowledge and skills in a comprehensive manner.

 Career Options

-Graduates of the Electrical Engineering Technology diploma program can pursue a variety of career paths in Canada, including:
+Graduates of the Electrical Engineering Technology diploma program can pursue a variety of career opportunities in Canada, including:

-- Electrical Technologist: Works on the design, development, and testing of electrical systems and equipment.
+• Electrical Technologist: Work in the design, development, and testing of electrical systems and equipment.

-- Field Service Technician: Provides on-site support and maintenance for electrical systems and equipment.
+• Field Service Technician: Provide technical support and maintenance for electrical equipment in various industries.

-- Power Systems Engineer: Analyzes and designs electrical power distribution systems for efficiency and safety.
+• Power Systems Engineer: Analyze and design electrical power distribution systems for efficiency and reliability.

-- Control Systems Technician: Develops and maintains automated control systems for industrial applications.
+• Control Systems Technician: Develop and maintain control systems for industrial applications, ensuring optimal performance.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.